SNTSVV/DAMAT_Tutorial/README.md

 ### Step 1: Fault Model Specification

 The first step for applying the _DAMAt_ procedure is specifying a fault model.
-The motivation between the _libCSP_ fault model are included in the _libcsp_fault_model.docx_ file.
-The fault model must be converted to the _csv_ format supported by DAMAt.
+The fault model must be written in the _csv_ format supported by DAMAt.
 You can find it here:

 ```
 damat-pipeline/fault_model_libcsp.csv
 ```

-This _csv_ file contains two _Fault Models_ implementing a total of 55 _Mutation Operators_, which will generate the mutants.
+This _csv_ file contains two _Fault Models_ implementing a total of 39 _Mutation Operators_, which will generate the mutants.
 Then you can make sure that the _DAMAt\_configure.sh_ scripts contains the correct path to the fault model file.

 Another _csv_ file, _test.csv_ should contain the following: